-Ottoman Courts gave priority to public health like today's independent regulatory authorities.
+Ottoman courts gave priority to public health like today's independent regulatory authorities.
 This attitude was understood clearly from some given verdicts of the courts.
 In terms of Turkey, the courts made regulation like today's Tobacco, Alcohol Market Regulatory Board, besides and beyond it.
-For example: according to a verdict that was given by Ottoman Courts, the shops which sold moon shine (opium syrup = a kind of intoxicant), had to be closed.
-Besides, according to other consecutive verdicts after closing verdict, it was allowed that the closed shop could be opened again if they would sell goods apart from opium syrup.
-And in another verdicts about opium syrup, it could be sold at a stated price in only two shops.
-In another verdict about public health, the boatmen who did public transportation from Kumkapı Pier to Samatya Pier could carry only twelve persons.
-In the justification of the verdict, the boatmen had carried fifteen persons with the boats, but these boats could carry maximum twelve persons according to their seat capacity.
+For example: according to a verdict that was given by Ottoman courts,11 the shops which sold moon shine (opium syrup = a kind of intoxicant), had to be closed.
+Besides, according to other consecutive verdicts after closing verdict, it was allowed that the closed shop could be opened again if they would sell goods apart from opium syrup.12 And in other verdicts about opium syrup, it could be sold at a stated price in only two shops13.
+In another verdict about public health, the boatmen who did public transportation from Kumkapi Pier to Samatya Pier could carry only twelve persons.14 In the justification of the verdict, the boatmen had carried fifteen persons with the boats, but these boats could carry maximum twelve persons according to their seat capacity.
 As it is seen, this verdict was about preventing loss of life beyond public health.

-Preventing of black market was another regulative reason for Ottoman Courts.
-The Courts' intent was to protect consumers from outrageous prices and fair suppliers from unfair competitive practices.
-According to a verdict related black market, storing the coffee and then selling at high prices by coffee merchants were prohibited.
+Preventing of black market was another regulative reason for Ottoman courts.
+The courts' intent was to protect consumers from outrageous prices and fair suppliers from unfair competitive practices.
+According to a verdict related black market, storing the coffee and then selling at high prices by coffee merchants were prohibited.15

-It was understood from Ottoman Courts verdicts that, business branches were separated from each other with a certain line.
-Even they had used same raw material, if the good that was produced one business branch, other business branches could not produce the same good or they could produce it with permission.
+It was understood from Ottoman courts verdicts that, business branches were separated from each other with a certain line.16 Even they had used same raw material, if the good that was produced one business branch, other business branches could not produce the same good or they could produce it with permission.
 As it could be seen from the courts' verdicts, to have commercial activities in a business branch had required a special license.
-In a verdict related to this subject, it wasn't allowed to Halil Bey to open a pickle shop because of absence of licence.
-In another verdict, licence was given
+In a verdict related to this subject, it was not allowed to Halil Bey to open a pickle shop because of absence of licence.17 In another verdict,18 licence was given to Ebu Bekir to sell henna in front of Valide Hammam entrance.
+In the other verdict,19 selling wax in the soap shops were not allowed because of the licence of this wax had been belong to another business branch and they were warned to sell only soap in their shops.